DeveloperLaPoste/protagonist-react/README.md

 ## TODO

+- [ ] Add a JSON as API documentation example
 - [ ] Static website documentation for all components
 - [ ] Testing !!!
 - [ ] Customization